Sceptre/sceptre-request-resolver/README.md

 ## Motivation

 There are some pretty useful REST API endpoints on the internet.
-The endpoints can return lots of different types of data, typically in json format.
+The endpoints can return lots of different types of data, typically in JSON format.
 This simple resolver can retrieve that data and pass it to Sceptre parameters or scepter_user_data parameters.